AlphaEye420/DayZ-Modwork/Loading_Screen_Vanilla/readme.md

 * To remove the character scene location the delete the last cfg section in config.cpp
 * To remove the custom hints delete the hints.json in data folder +and+ within /Scripts/3_Game/ delete HintPage.c, UiHintPanal.c. and delete /Scripts/3_Game/gui folder

 BE SURE TO CHANGE YourPBOname in all of the files!!
 Use an editor and search for them all.
+See the scripts folder readme too.

 You can contact me (AlphaEye) via my discord server general-chat channel https://discord.gg/BdkSUQENhM